cwdbutler/Quickpics/README.md

 <div align="center" >

-# A full stack, single page, server side rendered Instagram clone
+# A full stack, single page, responsive Instagram clone

 ## Users can sign up and edit image posts, and then like, comment, and save them